{embed passage: '_Add Capitalization Insert'}

 ```

-`{_oneOfInsertSummary}` to show one of the array of choices.
+`{_oneOfInsertRandomSummary}` to show one of the array of choices randomly.

 | `order` | What It Does |